anisha0325/MUStReason/annotated_reasoning/README.md

 ### `gold.csv`

-Contains the **gold-standard annotations, manually verified and corrected by two annotators to ensure:
+Contains the **gold-standard annotations**, manually verified and corrected by two annotators to ensure:

 * correctness of modality descriptions,
 * relevance to sarcasm classification,